Sapphires :: Beaut Gems

 and offer their owner a unique gemstone that is guaranteed natural.

 No two parti sapphires are identical and each owner therefore has a

 truly individual gemstone.
 A highly prized Parti sapphire is

-the "Pharoah's Eye".
-The Pharoah's Eye is a blue crystal with
+the "Pharaoh's Eye".
+The Pharaoh's Eye is a blue crystal with

 a yellow core.
 The gem is cut so the culet (bottom) of the